 So by flooding a light into the attic or producing loud noise, like from a radio, will cause disturbance to the raccoons.The mother raccoon will soon find a safer place elsewhere to raise her pups.

 Contact the experienced wildlife professionals to take care of dangerous or problematic snakes, and never handle the heads of freshly killed venomous snakes, as they may still be able to inject venom through a bite reflex which lingers for a short period of time.

-The short answer is that the Eastern Diamondback Rattlesnake is the deadliest snake in the USA, with the most venom.
+It's my opinion that the Eastern Diamondback is the deadliest, because it's the largest, strongest, and has the most venom.

 It has a wingspan of about 8 inches, a weight of half an ounce, and can live up to 16 years.